PatrickBN/CYBR8420_Team5/Design for Software Security.md

        Description:	An external agent interrupts data flowing across a trust boundary in either direction.

-       Justification:	Implement redundant communication channels and use message acknowledgment protocols to ensure data flow update confirmation is not interrupted.
+       Justification:	The external agent is logged and encryption can be used to prevent data sniffing.

   66. External Entity Breach Reporter Potentially Denies Receiving Data